CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 Here's the full set of scripts and what they do.

 - **Build scripts** -- build and package the source code and documentation
   - `build` - A fast, developer-oriented build that pre-processes ESM modules, suitable for running tests and most examples.
 Run this when a GLSL shader is changed since the .glsl file is converted to a .js file with a string for the GLSL source.
-The output will default to `Build/CesiumUnminified`.
+The build output, including an external sourcemap, will default to `Build/CesiumUnminified`.
     - `--minify` - [Minifies](<http://en.wikipedia.org/wiki/Minification_(programming)>) the output for optimized loading.
 Specifying this option will output to `Build/Cesium`.
     - `--removePragmas` - Optimizes the output by removing debugging code that validates function input and throws `DeveloperError`s.
 The removed sections are marked with `//>>includeStart('debug', pragmas.debug);` blocks in the code.
     - `--node` - Bundles an `index.cjs` module targeted for use in NodeJS